mickfuzz/phd4/_posts/thesis_chapters/2023-6-4-Process-Design.md

  In my journal I named this concept _meeting yourself in the middle_ to represent the possibility of retracing the process of learning from first principles.
  Narratively the equivalent of a prequel.

-#### Phase Three

-The delivery of the second phase in early 2019 drew on this participant feedback and detailed reading of relevant literature to bring substantial changes to the programme.

-The key addition built on the quick cards of the previous phase, that being to preprepare code examples illustrating key game features requested by participants.

-In phase one I worked with learners when they were creating a wish list of game features to add to their game.
-Some of these were aesthetic in nature to do with the graphical representation of game characters, hazards and background images.
-Some most accurately described as game mechanics including: jumping on enemies; finding a door or flag to progress to the next level; and collect all food before progressing to next level.
-Others concerned other fundamental aspects concerning game space including: size of game world,

-Some requests did not fit into these categories - see Schell's lenses work for a more complete taxonomy.

-We can describe these features as game design patterns.
-Driv(Appendix R.4.1)en by the requests of learners, I developed tutorials to support students implement these patterns.
-This approach aligns with inclusive education principles in that it increases the choices of students, scaffolds the way they can access resources and allows them to keep a track of their own progress.

 #### Tensions and related to navigation of various documentations sources